coinspect/learn-evm-attacks/test/Business_Logic/TornadoCash_Governance/README.md

 contract Governance is Initializable, Configuration, Delegation, EnsResolve {
 ```

-At this point, the attacker has several options to calculate the slot, including some pen and paper.
+At this point, the attacker has several options to calculate to find `p`, including some pen and paper.
 For us, the most reliable way
 was simply to go to the bytecode of the contract.
 We know there is a `lockedBalance(address)` method, as the mapping is public.
 We can calculate its signature using `cast`: